 Coaches should encourage players to warm up and stretch before play begins.
 Finally, when injuries do occur, participants should be completely healed before returning to the court.

-What to Do if an Accident Occurs
+What to Do if a Basketball Injury Occurs

 While all players and their injuries are unique, there is an easy to remember acronym that can be helpful in initially treating minor injuries.
 If you are dealing with youth, it is important to immediately contact their parents or guardians and determine whether emergency care is necessary.